jstrieb/github-stats/README.md

   - If you lack permissions to access the view count for a repository, it will be tallied as zero views – this is common for external repositories where your only contribution is making a pull request
-- Total lines of code modified may be inflated – it counts changes to files like `package.json` that may impact the line count in surprising ways
+- Total lines of code modified may be inflated – GitHub counts changes to files like `package-lock.json` that may impact the line count in surprising ways
+  - On the other hand, GitHub refuses to count lines of code for repositories with more than 10,000 commits, so contributions to those will not be reflected in the data at all
+  - GitHub no longer supports computing contributor stats for private repos on free accounts, so we compute them ourselves by cloning the repo locally and tallying the stats with the git CLI – our computed totals may differ from GitHub's
 - Only repositories with commit contributions are counted, so if you only open an issue on a repo, it will not show up in the statistics
   - Repos you created and own may not be counted if you never commit to them, or if the committer email is not connected to your GitHub account

+If the calculated numbers seem strange, run the CLI locally and dump JSON output to determine which repositories are affecting the statistics in unexpected ways.

 # Installation